EdRey24/JDT-fall-2025-Saul-Goodman-Website/README.md

 }
 ```

+# Deploy using Github Pages

+GitHub Pages is a free service that allows you to host static websites directly from your GitHub repositories.

+### Step 1: Configure Publishing Source
+1. Navigate to your repository's **Settings** → **Pages**
+2. Under **Build and deployment** → **Source**, select **Github Actions**
+3. When taken to the **Workflows** tab scroll down to **Pages** and select the Static HTML workflow
+4. Leave the workflow as is and just commit changes on the top right
+5. Allow the workflow to run and publish your website (This may take a while)
+6. Go to your **Deployments** and go to the link Github makes you to see your published website

 ## Final Thoughts

 Congratulations!
 You've built a complete personal website for Saul Goodman using HTML and CSS.
 Here are some key concepts we covered: